Ethical Frameworks for Conducting Social Challenge Studies: Lessons Learned: Applying Medical Recommendations to Social Challenge Studies

 In these contexts, it is essential to comply with online terms of service, robot.txt files, privacy policies, and applicable regulations and laws.
 The terms of service and privacy policies represent the baseline agreements that outline how the data of the participants can be used, providing a foundational level of consent for online studies.

 Many social challenge studies, especially those conducted online, often lack informed consent, where study participants are unaware that they are participating in a study.
 Addressing ethical frameworks for social challenge studies that waive consent due to impracticality is a complex issue that requires careful consideration of participants' autonomy, privacy, and potential harm.
-Researchers of such studies also need to ensure that the data is not identifiable and that the observation of human subjects is indeed in a space where it is permissible to collect data \citep{willis2019observations}.
+Researchers conducting such studies also need to ensure that the data is not identifiable and that the observation of human subjects is indeed in a space where it is permissible to collect data \citep{willis2019observations}.

 Another approach is to request broad consent from participants.
 This means obtaining consent in advance for a variety of research activities without exactly defining the types of data or behaviors that may be examined.
 For example, participants might agree to contribute to ``research involving social behavior on platforms'' without being informed about the specifics of each individual study.
-However, it is an open question as to how to get effective consent from groups or from participants on a large scale.
+However, it remains an open question as to how to obtain effective consent from groups or participants on a large scale.
 An option to enhance transparency before conducting the study is to implement widespread public awareness campaigns outlining the purpose, methods, and opt-out options.
 However, if waiving consent is necessary, the researcher must provide a strong justification by demonstrating that obtaining direct individual consent is not feasible.
-They must also show that the research offers significant social value, explain how risks to participants are minimized and justified, and obtain approval from an ethics review board.
+They must also show that the research offers significant social value, and explain how risks to participants are minimized and justified, typically as part of an independent ethical review where available.